chrisnorwood/js-snake/README.md

 # js-snake
 ## javscript 'Snake' game
-This recreation of the classic game "Snake" uses jQuery connect the HTML grid to a javascript game object.
+This recreation of the classic game "Snake" uses jQuery to connect the HTML grid with a javascript game object.
 It is responsive, and playable on the phone with buttons that pop up for < tablet-sized viewports.

 ## Live Demo
 [View on Github Pages](http://chrisnorwood.github.io/js-snake/)